 - 1. Press the EBL/VRM key to turn off the EBL/VRM soft keys. - 2.
-Using the Cursor pad, place the cursor inside the data box you wish to move.
+Using the Trackball, place the cursor inside the data box you wish to move.
 As the cursor enters the box it changes to a "hand."
 Push the ENTER knob, and the hand changes to a fist, meaning the box is correctly selected. - 3.
-Use the Cursor pad to move the data box to the location desired, then push the ENTER knob.
+Use the Trackball to move the data box to the location desired, then push the ENTER knob.